The mission of the Marianist Lecture is:

 Mystical Rose Oratory, Chaminade University

-Livestream is available through the Mystical Rose Oratory Facebook page.
+Livestream is available on the Mystical Rose Oratory Facebook page

 Registration Encouraged, Not Required